okta/okta-sdk-dotnet/swagger/README.md

 * `isReturnTypeCollection` - Indicate if an operation should return a `CollectionClient`
 * `internalHttpOperation` - Indicate what internal method should be called based on the Http method (POST -> PostAsync)

+For `enumVars` we added an additional property called `enumMemberName` which has the enum name after being formatted following current SDK patterns.
+For example, the enum value `SAML_2_0` is renamed to `Saml20`.

 ## Contributing